 - These are the dispensing limitations.
-We provide up to the lesser of a 30 day supply or the standard prescription amount of prescribed covered drugs and certain supplies dispensed in a Plan pharmacy at one copayment or up to a 90-day supply for most drugs when dispensed in a Plan pharmacy for three copayments or through our mail order program for two copayments.
-For example, the standard prescription amount for migraine medications, ophthalmic, otic and topical medications, and for oral and nasal inhalers, and other similarly packaged drugs, is the smallest standard package size available.
+We provide up to the lesser of a 30-day supply of prescribed covered drugs and certain supplies dispensed in a Plan pharmacy at one copayment or up to a 90-day supply for most drugs when dispensed in a Plan pharmacy for three copayments or through our mail order program for two copayments.
 We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in a 30-day period or 24 doses in any 90-day period.
 Most drugs can be mailed from our mail order pharmacy.
-Some drugs (for example, drugs that are extremely high cost, require special handling or requested to be mailed outside the state of Georgia) may not be eligible for mailing.
+Some drugs (for example, drugs that are extremely high cost, require special handling, have standard packaging or requested to be mailed outside the state of Georgia) may not be eligible for mailing and/or a mail order discount.
 The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand-name drug.
 If you request a brand-name drug on the formulary when your Plan provider has prescribed an approved generic drug, you pay your brand-name drug copayment plus the difference in price between the generic drug and your requested brand-name drug. - Why use generic drugs?
 Typically generic drugs cost you and us less money than a brand-name drug.
 Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you do have to file a claim.
 You do not need to file a claim when you receive drugs from a Plan pharmacy.
 You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered emergency as specified in Section 5 (d), Emergency services/accidents.
 For information about how to file a claim, see Section 7, Filing a claim for covered services.